 gotten married or had kids.
 Heck, who'd want to marry someone whose ideal vacation is hopping in a pickup truck and going for a 5,000 mile

-drive while living on Double Whoppers, Nacho Doritos, Krispy Kreme donuts and Pepsi?
+drive while living on Double Whoppers, Nacho Doritos and Pepsi?
 (Actually I drink Diet Pepsi, not Pepsi, because

-I'm a big health food fanatic).
-But traveling and wanting to experience new places is just in my blood -- along with all that cholesterol from
+I'm such as health food fanatic).
+But traveling and wanting to experience new places is in my blood – along with all that

-Knowing how much I've traveled around the U.S., people sometimes ask me where's the best place to live in America.
-But of course, I
+People sometimes ask me where's the best place to live in America.
+Of course, I

 can't answer that, since each state is unique and special in its own way, and everyone looks for different things, and at different times

 in their lives.
-Heck, I can't even tell you where you should go for lunch.
+Heck, I can't even recommend a good place for lunch.

 I always laugh whenever I read magazine articles that rank, "The best and worst places to live" in America, because those types

 of rankings are ridiculous.
 Most of the authors have never traveled outside their own cubicle and instead have compiled statistics or repeat what others have said.
 I mean, seriously, have these authors actually BEEN to every place in America?
 I know people